dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-xamarin.md

 # Microsoft Intune App SDK Xamarin Component

 > [!NOTE]
-> You may wish to first read the [Intune App SDK overview](intune-app-sdk.md), which covers the current features of the SDK and describes how to prepare for integration on each supported platform.
+> You may wish to first read the [Get Started with Intune App SDK](intune-app-sdk-get-started.md) article, which explains how to prepare for integration on each supported platform.

 ## Overview
 The [Intune App SDK Xamarin component](https://components.xamarin.com/view/microsoft.intune.mam) enables [Intune mobile app management features](/intune/deploy-use/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune) in iOS and Android apps built with Xamarin.
-The component allows developers to easily build in app restriction and data protection features into their Xamarin-based app.
+The component allows developers to easily build in Intune app protection features into their Xamarin-based app.

 You will find that you can enable SDK features without changing your app’s behavior.
-Once you've built the component into your iOS or Android mobile app, the IT admin will be able to deploy policy via Microsoft Intune supporting a variety of features that enable data protection.
+Once you've built the component into your iOS or Android mobile app, the IT admin will be able to deploy policy via Microsoft Intune Mobile Application Management (MAM) supporting a variety of data protection features.

 ## What's supported?